 Changing the future

-More than 50 percent of countries don’t have any legislation protecting women from marital rape or discrimination, and less than 25 percent have any legislation that protects against female genital mutilation.
+More than 50% of countries don’t have any legislation protecting women from marital rape or discrimination, and less than 25% have any legislation that protects against female genital mutilation.
 Although more than half of countries have legislation against sexual harassment, it is still an often underreported problem, even for women in developed nations.

 Working to address gender equality in places where girls and women are suffering the most starts with a serious discussion of basic human rights.
 It’s not a change that can happen in a day, but countries all over the world are showing every day that inequality does not equate to in-opportunity.
 When given the chance and when treated with respect — the respect that human beings expect and deserve from others — anyone can thrive.

 In 1995, at the United Nation’s Fourth World Conference on Women, governments accepted the Beijing Declaration and Platform for Action.
 This declaration “seeks to promote and protect the full enjoyment of all human rights and the fundamental freedoms of all women throughout their life-cycle.”
 In accordance, the U.N. began collecting data centered around gender equality from various national and international statistical agencies.
 The data used in our study comes from their latest report.